magdi-mohammed/udacity-fend-project-memory-game/README.md

 -   What happens when cards match
 -   What happens when cards do not match
 -   When the game finishes

+## How to play

+You can play the [here](https://magdi-mohammed.github.io/udacity-fend-project-memory-game/) or you can [clone](https://github.com/magdi-mohammed/udacity-fend-project-memory-game) it.

 ## Project Specifications